Your Vision Therapy Eye Doctor In Paso Robles and Los Osos

 Our Vision Therapy Doctor

-Dr. Major emphasizes in the area of visual training for the enhancement of academic and athletic performance.
+Dr. Major has a special interest in the area of visual training for the enhancement of academic and athletic performance.

 How can I enroll in vision therapy?